nwaywood/dotfiles/readme.md

 from within tmux.
 This installs the `tmux-resurrect` plugin which lets tmux sessions/windows/panes be persisted across OS reboots. `prefix - ^s` to save the tmux environment and `prefix - ^r` to restore the tmux environent.

+## Font

+My neovim and zsh setups both make use patched [nerd fonts](https://github.com/ryanoasis/nerd-fonts).
+It is recommended to use one, otherwise some characters will look funky.
+I personally use `Fira Mono Nerd Font`.